The CleanView 1831 is a simple, powerful bagless upright with the essential attachments needed for cleaning crevices, upholstery, and stairs.Pros

 How We Feel About the CleanView 1831

-It doesn’t make sense to hold the CleanView 1831 up next to a $500 Dyson vacuum and complain that it can’t do everything the Dyson can.
+It doesn’t make sense to hold the CleanView 1831 up next to an expensive Dyson vacuum and complain that it can’t do everything the Dyson can.

 So, we’re not going to do that.